Al Barkow: Golf instructional books

 Barkow has also written a number of golf instructional books in collaboration with golf professionals.
-They include: The Good Sense of Golf (with Billy Casper, 1980); The Venturi Analysis (with Ken Venturi, 1982); The Venturi System (with Ken Venturi, 1983); The Master of Putting (with George Low, 1983- Reprinted, 1997); Play Lower Handicap Golf (with Phil Rodgers, 1986); Getting Set for Golf (with Carl Lohren, 1995); Dave Stockton’s Putting Secrets: The Final Word on Putting (with Dave Stockton), 2009.
+They include: The Good Sense of Golf (with Billy Casper, 1980); The Venturi Analysis (with Ken Venturi, 1982); The Venturi System (with Ken Venturi, 1983); The Master of Putting (with George Low, 1983- Reprinted, 1997); Play Lower Handicap Golf (with Phil Rodgers, 1986); Getting Set for Golf (with Carl Lohren, 1995); Dave Stockton's Putting Secrets: The Final Word on Putting (with Dave Stockton), 2009.

 Television and radio

 Barkow got his start in golf journalism in 1963, when he landed the job of golf writer on the Emmy Award-winning television program, Shell's Wonderful World of Golf television show.
 His first assignment was working on the famous "Hogan vs Snead" match at the Houston Country Club.

-Barkow became the chief writer and associate producer for the Shell's Wonderful World of Golf series from 1963-69.
+Barkow became the chief writer and associate producer for the Shell's Wonderful World of Golf series from 1963 to 1969.
 Barkow eventually became a co-producer of the show.